 But Jeter did have more limited range at the position than you remember, and he wasn’t as good at saving runs as you expected him to be when you remembered all the dazzlers he performed, despite having a strong throwing arm and steady hands.
 Lifetime, Jeter at shortstop was 155 defensive runs saved below average, and he was 13 runs saved below average a year.

 There’s the difference.
 Watching Jeter and Smith their entire careers was as entertaining as it got.
 They were both shortstop acrobats.
 But that’s where the comparison ends.
 The Wizard of Oz was a Flying Wallenda and the greatest defender at the position.
 Jeter’s no less a Hall of Famer because for all his own flying he wasn’t even close to Ozzie Smith-great at shortstop.
 Nobody else really was, either.

 Which returns me to Steve Marcus and his legend measurement.
 Jeter is one of eighteen Hall of Fame ballot premieres, with fourteen more making return engagements.
-The ballot includes a few other legends: Barry Bonds, Roger Clemens, Curt Schilling, and Sammy Sosa.
-Never mind the controversies attached to those players for now.
-Legends?
+Never mind the controversies attached to the following players, for now (including the one his one-time general manager described as “a horse every fifth day and a horse’s ass the other four”), but the ballot includes a few other legends: Barry Bonds, Roger Clemens, Curt Schilling, and Sammy Sosa.

 Of course, not every legend is a Hall of Famer (hello, Roger Maris, for openers) and not every Hall of Famer is a legend, either.
 (Nice to meet you, Bobby Wallace.)
 If Marcus and others of his like think only bona fide legends belong in Cooperstown, then Bonds, Clemens, Schilling, and Sosa are as overqualified as Jeter.
 If they think those guys aren’t legends, they’ve been sleeping longer than Rip Van Winkle.